Goally Penguin Logo with Sunglasses

 Understanding ADHD and Its Impact on Kids

-Before we explore calming strategies, it’s essential to understand what ADHD is and how it affects children.
-ADHD, or Attention Deficit Hyperactivity Disorder, is a neurodevelopmental disorder characterized by inattention, impulsivity, and hyperactivity.
-These traits can make it difficult for kids with ADHD to regulate their emotions, leading to meltdowns and outbursts.
+Before we explore calming strategies, it’s important to understand ADHD and its effect on children.
+ADHD, or Attention Deficit Hyperactivity Disorder, is a condition marked by inattention, impulsivity, and hyperactivity.
+These traits can make it hard for kids with ADHD to control their emotions, causing meltdowns and outbursts.

 Key Challenges Faced by Children with ADHD